Gift Acceptance Policy

 By sponsoring, you can become personally involved in the life of one or more of these precious children.
 As a Child Sponsorship Programme sponsor, you will receive a packet that includes the name, picture, personal and family information for each child you desire to sponsor.
 You will be given the opportunity to write to your child and personally share information about you and your family, which will help to build a lasting relationship.
 Your child will write back to you on a regular basis.

 Through your letters, you can help the child to understand there is somebody who cares deeply about them and wants to stand with them to support them.
 Your letters are an important aspect of the Child Sponsorship Programme ministry and will be a significant encouragement to a child who often feels trapped in very difficult circumstances.

 The knowledge that you are praying for them provides the spiritual connection that will help them understand there is a God who loves them even more than you do.
 This is also critical in helping them understand they are not alone, but rather they are part of something that is much bigger than them: the Body of Christ, which loves and cares for them personally.

 As you intercede for your child, asking the Lord of the universe to help your precious child to grow into all He wants them to be, you will be helping to unleash heavenly forces to act on the behalf of your child.

-*Bridge of Hope is independent of GFA World and is solely responsible for serving the underprivileged children in Asia.
-GFA World provides funding for Bridge of Hope and serves as a conduit of communication between the sponsor and their child.
+*Child Sponsorship Programme is independent of GFA World and is solely responsible for serving the underprivileged children in Asia.
+GFA World provides funding for Child Sponsorship Programme and serves as a conduit of communication between the sponsor and their child.